Therblig

-Therbligs are 18 kinds of elemental motions, used in the study of motion economy in the workplace.
+Therbligs are elemental motions used in the study of workplace motion economy.
 A workplace task is analyzed by recording each of the therblig units for a process, with the results used for optimization of manual labour by eliminating unneeded movements.
+Eighteen therbligs have been defined.

 The word therblig was the creation of Frank Bunker Gilbreth and Lillian Moller Gilbreth, American industrial psychologists who invented the field of time and motion study.
 It is a reversal of the name Gilbreth, with 'th' transposed.

-The basic motion elements
+Elements

-A basic motion element is one of a set of fundamental motions required for a worker to perform a manual operation or task.
-The set consists of 18 elements, each describing a standardized activity.
+A basic motion element is one of a set of fundamental motions used by a worker to perform a manual operation or task.
+The set consists of 18 elements, each describing one activity.